-Photos 2 & 3: Sandoval underpass before and after cleanup.
+Sandoval underpass after cleanup

-Photos 4 & 5: Paseo de Peralta underpass before and after cleanup.
+Paseo de Peralta underpass after cleanup

 Minimum Control Measure 3 - Illicit Discharge Detection & Elimination

 The BMPs for Illicit Discharge Detection and Elimination identified in the City's SWMP are still considered appropriate.
 The City has addressed, and is continuing to address and implement, BMPs such as cross departmental collaboration to better track illicit discharges and other stormwater issues throughout the city.